 So, how do you enable Night Mode on Android?
 What if you don’t already have it on your device?

-First, add the System UI Tuner to your device’s settings.
+First, add the System UI Tuner to your device’s settings, then follow these steps:

 - Swipe down twice at the top of your device’s screen.
 This will expand the Quick Settings menu.

 - Press and hold the sprocket icon in the top-right corner to access the settings menu, letting go after about 10 seconds.

 - In the settings menu, you’ll see a message that says, “Congrats!
 System UI Tuner has been added to Settings.”

 Next install the Night Mode enabler.
 You can find it in the Google Play store.